 Once it is ready pour your pumpkin mixture over your crust and make sure it is in an even layer.

-Next poor the vanilla mixture that you set aside early over the top of the pumpkin layer.
+Next poor the reserved one cup of cheesecake mixture over the top of the pumpkin layer.

 Sprinkle more cinnamon over the top and gently swirl the top layer.
 The cinnamon should still be seen on the top of the cheesecake.

 Bake the cheesecake at 325 degrees for an 65 minutes if using the 9 inch round spring form pan.
 If you are using a more shallow pan you may have to adjust your cooking time to a lower time.
-Begin checking your cheese cake at 30 minutes and adjust as needed in that case.
-You want your cheesecake to be slightly firm with not much wiggle in the middle no matter what pan you use.
+Begin checking your cheesecake at 30 minutes and adjust as needed in that case.
+You want your cheesecake to be slightly firm with not much wiggle in the middle.

 Remove the cheesecake from the oven and let it cook completely on cooling rack.

 Once cooled, wrap your cheesecake and place it in the fridge to chill completely before serving.
 Overnight is best, but at least 4 hour.
 This is a softer, fluffier cheesecake so the chilling is important.

 This cheesecake is sugar free, low carb and gluten free.
 Nutritional Information per serving: 397 Calories, 9 grams of Protein, 35 grams of Fat, and 5 net Carbs.
 There are 8 total carbs and 3 grams of fiber per serving, making it 5 net carbs.
 Please note that I am not a nutritionist and all my nutrition calculations are per my ingredients via an online food calculator.